Some cards are from Credible partners.

 - Are you trying to find a card that will not charge a fee for the balance transfer in addition to offering a break on the interest?

-We compared a variety of different cards, evaluating them based on their fees, rewards rates, APRs, balance transfer durations, and other details, to bring you some of the best balance transfer credit cards of 2018.
+We compared a variety of different cards, evaluating them based on their fees, rewards rates, APRs, balance transfer durations, and other details, to bring you some of the best balance transfer credit cards of 2018, as well as what each offers.

 Best for no-fee balance transfer